cogent3/cogent3/doc/scripting_guidelines.rst

 You should also review the PyCogent `coding guidelines <./coding_guidelines.html>`_.
 The scripting guidelines presented here are an extension of those.

-Quickstart : how to define your first PyCogent script in 5 minutes
+Quickstart : how to create your first PyCogent script in 5 minutes
 ------------------------------------------------------------------

 These steps show you how to quickly create a working PyCogent script from the PyCogent script template.
 Some very basic familiarity with python will help here (e.g., identifying the ``main()`` function and adding to it with the correct indentation).